 Create A Different Space For Your Kitten

-Before you ever introduce a new kitten to your resident cat, you can start by buying a new litter box, new kitten toys, water bowls, and other things your kitten would need to have a comfortable stay.
+Before ever introducing a new kitten to your resident cat, you can start by buying a new litter box, new kitten toys, water bowls, and other things your kitten would need to have a comfortable stay.

 Remember we said earlier that cats are very territorial; hence, the last thing you want to do is to force it to share its resting space and daily necessity with a new face.
 That will not go down well.